-People under guardianship should not have fewer rights to pursue claims of negligence than others.
-If a guardian causes harm, the affected individual should have the right to seek recourse without encountering immunity barriers.
+People under guardianship should not have fewer rights to pursue claims of injury than others.
+If a guardian causes serious harm, the affected individual should have the right to seek recourse without encountering immunity barriers.
+Complete immunity is not believed to be granted to any other profession or role, so why would that be acceptable for our most vulnerable.